SophieMcGee/sophie-mcgee-copywriting/README.md

 Amendments:

-The tool found an issue within the reasons section where <br> elements were used as children of a <ul> element, the issue has been fixed by removing these elements and adding a margin to the icon instead.
+The tool found an issue within the reasons section where link break elements were used as children of an unordered list element, the issue has been fixed by removing these elements and adding a margin to the icon instead.
 In addition the tool recommended adding a heading to the testimonials section, which in this case is not neccessary.
-The issue has been fixed by changing the <section> to a <div>.
+The issue has been fixed by changing the section to a div.

 Final Test: